 To progress towards the end of FGM in Marsabit, we use the following approaches:

-HODI is grateful to the FIFA Foundation, Women Win, Comic Relief and GlobalGiving for their support of our Breaking The Silence Program.
+HODI is grateful to the FIFA Foundation, Comic Relief, GlobalGiving, Voluntary Service Overseas and the Austrian Development Cooperation for their support of our Breaking The Silence Program.